-Countries which participated in the survey gained the opportunity to express their opinion on the issue of portability of student support.
-In general, concerns raised by respondents might be divided into 3 groups regarding:
+Countries which participated in the survey had the opportunity to express their opinion on the issue of portability of student support.
+In general, concerns raised by respondents can be divided into three groups as follows:

 - a) migration flows,

 - b) financial matters,

 - c) legal and organisational problems.